Stay up to date

 No salesy pitches and all that, promise!

-This blog post aims to provide an overview of the state of cyber security in universities and other higher education organisations.
+This blog post aims to provide an overview of cyber security in universities and other higher education organisations.
 Security has been a challenge for a long time at schools, colleges and universities.
 Aligning ourselves with the glass-half-full attitude, these organisations and institutions have shown good progress with basic security controls.

 What interests attackers to universities?